laurent22/joplin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Important

-- [ ] I undersand that if I do not read and complete the below template, my post will be deleted and I will be blocked.

 <!--
   Please provide a clear and concise description of what the bug is.
 (In the section Steps To Reproduce.)
   Include screenshots for UI problems if needed.